roxanneminerals/roxanneminerals.github.io/cv.md

 Created support materials for models used by GPI to help users understand impacts of energy and transportation policies.
 Created a wiki site providing documentation for GPI’s Energy Choice Simulator and presented on simulation results at REAMP Annual Meeting, Chicago IL, 8/3/10; prototyped a simplified user interface for the Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation (GREET) model using [Forio Simulate](https://forio.com/simulate/showcase#orderbyperiodruncount=desc&staffPick=true).

-*Graduate Research Assistant    July 2009 – May 2010*
+*Graduate Research Assistant, University of Minnesota Humphrey School of Public Affairs    July 2009 – May 2010, Minneapolis MN*

 Conducted a research project focused on the technical, social, political, and economic factors of deployment of nano zero valent iron (nZVI) technology for water pollution remediation.
 Work included contributing to development of a system dynamics map of the system of this emerging technology.